 Illinois Campus Compact (ILCC)

+NLU is a member of Illinois Campus Compact, which is a coalition of 40 Illinois colleges and universities under the Campus Compact umbrella.
+ILCC supports not only the civic development of students, but the campus as an active and engaged member of its community.
 Campus Compact is a national organization with representation in 32 states that supports service-learning in higher education.
-NLU is a member of the Illinois Campus Compact.
-Visit their Web site at www.illinoiscampuscompact.org.
-Here is a list of syllabi with service-learning inclusion by discipline.
-The Service-Learning Team frequently hosts workshops and other events as a resource for NLU students, faculty and staff.
+Visit their website at www.compact.org.
+The Civic Engagement Team frequently hosts workshops and other events as a resource for NLU faculty members.
 See events page for a list of upcoming events.

-- Chicagoland Community Based Organizations: A listing of community-based organizations arranged by interest/subject category
+Chicagoland Community Partnerships: A listing of community-based organizations arranged by interest/subject category.

 Research, Assessment, and Evaluation